- The City College of New York

 - 2006 –Lynn Appelbaum, PRSA College of Fellows; Sally Hoskins, National Academies Education Fellow; Jonathan Pieslak, American Academy of Arts and Letters Fellow; Hernán A. Makse, Mayor's Award for Excellence in Science and Technology.

-- 2005 – Judith Stein, Fulbright Distinguished Chair; Charles Watkins, AAAS Fellow; Myriam Sarachik, L'oral-Uneso Women in Science Award.
+- 2005 – Judith Stein, Fulbright Distinguished Chair; Charles Watkins, American Association for the Advancement of Science Fellow; Myriam Sarachik, L'oral-Uneso Women in Science Award.

 - 1847 - Founded as the Free Academy by Townsend Harris.
 Original building located at 23rd Street and Lexington Avenue in Manhattan.